VANCOUVER RAOUL WALLENBERG DAY

-The Wallenberg-Sugihara Civil Courage Society is pleased to announce the Lieutenant Governor of British Columbia, the Honourable Judith Guichon, will be in attendance at the presentation of the inaugural WALLENBERG-SUGIHARA CIVIL COURAGE AWARD.
-The Civil Courage Award is given to an individual associated with British Columbia, who at personal risk helped improve the lives of others and society, while defying unjust laws, norms, conventions or unethical behaviours of the time and place as exemplified by Raoul Wallenberg and Chiune Sugihara.
+The Wallenberg-Sugihara Civil Courage Society is pleased to announce the presentation of the 2016 Wallenberg-Sugihara Civil Courage Award.
+The Civil Courage Award is given to an individual associated with British Columbia, who at personal risk helped improve the lives of others while defying unjust laws, norms or conventions of the time and place as exemplified by Raoul Wallenberg and Chiune Sugihara.

 About the Wallenberg-Sugihara Civil Courage Society (WSCCS):

 The WSCCS was formed by members of the Swedish Community, including the Honourary Swedish Consul, and the Jewish Community.
-The WSCCS recognizes and honours individuals who help others and society at great risk to themselves.
+The WSCCS recognizes and honours individuals who help others at great risk to themselves.
 The Society also aims to educate and inspire people and future generations.
-For more information please see the website www.wsccs.ca.

 “One person can make a difference.”